m-andreev/LilyGo-T3_V1.6.1-ESP32-TTGO-LoRa32-868-915-Mhz-To-Helium-Project-With-4-Relays/README.md

+In this project are soldered 4 relays to a LilyGo-T3_V1.6.1 ESP32 TTGO LoRa32 868-815 MHz and all the configuration is connected to the Helium Network.
+The project is made with LMIC-Node, where the idea is to control and read the relays.

 This repository contains LMIC-node, an example LoRaWAN application for a node for The Things Network.
 Get your node quickly up and running with LMIC-node.